Baseng0815/Webpage/markdown/vim_life_saving.md

 As an example, I've begun to learn [clojure](https://clojure.org/) a while ago, a LISP-related, JVM-based functional programming language.
 There might be a clojure IDE, or there might be none - I didn't looked it up.
-The only things I had to do to properly set up my editor were executing two commands:
+The only thing I had to do to properly set up my editor was executing two commands:

 1. `yay -S clojure-lsp`
 2. `:CocInstall coc-clojure`